PR Power Hours

 Maintaining a high quality workforce is a critical challenge for public education.
 But decades of public scrutiny and criticism, combined with increased expectations to do more with less in pursuit of unrealistic goals, have taken a toll on the collective psyche of our employees.
 How can we turn it around?
 Learn practical solutions for improving employee morale from members of NSPRA’s Employee Engagement and School Culture Team.

-Panelists: Janet Swiecichowski, APR, executive director, communications, Minnetonka (Minn.)
-Public Schools and NSPRA Employee Engagement Project Team chair; and Danielle Airey, director of public relations, Peoria Unified School District, Glendale, Ariz.
+Panelists: Janet Swiecichowski, APR, director of public relations, University of St. Thomas, St. Paul, Minn. and NSPRA Employee Engagement Project Team chair; and Danielle Airey, director of public relations, Peoria Unified School District, Glendale, Ariz.

 Moderator: Karen Kleinz, APR, associate director, NSPRA

 Proactive communication planning today includes a strong focus on crisis communication and management, with comprehensive plans, staff training, media relations protocols and prep for numerous scenarios.
 If there’s a weak link in the plan, it’s likely to be in the area of social media.
 When an incident or comment triggers a social media firestorm (from the unexpectedly annoying to a major disruption) are you prepared to manage the fallout and douse the flames?
 Learn how to establish a social media action plan along with tactics for when or when not to engage and take action, de-escalate commentary and keep your social media platforms working for you.

 Panelists: Tom DeLapp, APR, president, Communication Resources for Schools, Rocklin, Calif., and NSPRA president-elect; and Kristin Magette, APR, director, communications, Eudora (Kan.)
 Schools